Vikaskumardane/Vikaskumardane/README.md

 - 👋 Hi, I’m @Vikaskumardane
-- 👀 I’m interested in  web development
-- 🌱 I’m currently 4th year CSE student from Pune.
+- 👀 I’m 2023 CSE graduate from Pune.
 - 📫 How to reach me by my instagram with userid(i_vikasdane)
+- I am interested in the field of software development.
+- Also open to work as a freelancer or contract based.

 <!---
 Vikaskumardane/Vikaskumardane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.